highcharts/node-export-server/README.md

 Once the connection is established, the chart data from each request to the Export Server is passed to the telemetry module, which filters the data based on a JSON file that specifies which data needs to be sent.
 This file can be found under `./lib/schemas/telemetry.json` and can be modified as needed, but the proposed structure must be maintained.
 It is also possible to send the entire object of chart options by setting the `gatherAllOptions` option to **true**.

 Data processed in this way is saved in an object that collects information about requests for a certain period and is batch sent to the WebSocket server at specified intervals.
+After sending, the object is cleared of request data and gathers new data until the next interval.

 Please refer to the [Configuration](https://github.com/highcharts/node-export-server?tab=readme-ov-file#configuration) section for descriptions of the options.

 ## Additional Notes

-- In order for the heartbeat mechanism between the WebSocket client and server to work correctly, the `pingTimeout` must be set to a higher value in milliseconds than its equivalent in the WebSocket server.
+- In order for the heartbeat mechanism between the WebSocket client and server to work correctly, the `pingTimeout` should be set to a higher value in milliseconds than its equivalent in the WebSocket server.

 - Setting **0** for any of the interval/timeout-related options (`pingTimeout`, `reconnectInterval`, or `messageInterval`) will disable that option.
 Bear in mind, however, that disabling `pingTimeout` might result in WebSocket clients not being terminated if no response is received from the server.

 - Disabling `pingTimeout` will also disable the reconnect mechanism.

+- When using a self-signed certificate (for example, for testing purposes), the `rejectUnauthorized` option should be disabled.
+Otherwise, it will result in an error and the connection to the WebSocket server will fail.

 # Tips, Tricks & Notes